Gunpowder-MC/Gunpowder/README.md

-# Essentials for Fabric
+# Gunpowder

-Essentials for Fabric aims to port the popular "Essentials" plugin to Fabric, as well as adding features from other plugins and QoL changes, to provide an all-in-one mod for your server's needs.
+Gunpowder aims to provide an all-in-one API for your server modding needs.

-Essentials for Fabric is easily extendable using the api module, which is made available on curseforge.
-A maven may be created if deemed necessary.

 ## Support

-If you find a bug or want to suggest a feature, go to the [Issues tab](https://github.com/NyliumMC/Essentials/issues)
+If you find a bug or want to suggest a feature, go to the [Issues tab](https://github.com/Gunpowder-MC/Gunpowder/issues)

-If you want to ask for help and/or clarify a bug, or even contribute to the project, you can find us on the [AOF discord in #essentials](https://discord.gg/6rkdm48)
+If you want to ask for help and/or clarify a bug, or even contribute to the project, you can find us on the [AOF discord in #gunpowder](https://discord.gg/6rkdm48)

 ## Modules